isomerpages/nparks-naturekakis/pages/Contact Us.md

 Click <a rel="noopener noreferrer nofollow" target="_blank" href="https://go.gov.sg/naturekakis-chapter-info">here</a> to learn about the chapters.

 ##### Send your questions
-If you have a query related to the Nature Kakis Network, please fill in this&nbsp;[online form](https://form.gov.sg/6450cd7145da250012d2a4dd).
+If you have a query related to the Nature Kakis Network, please fill in this <a rel="noopener noreferrer nofollow" target="_blank" href="https://form.gov.sg/6450cd7145da250012d2a4dd">online form</a>.